Cervicitis is swelling (inflammation) of the end of the uterus (cervix).

 Cervical inflammation; Inflammation - cervix

 Eckert LO, Lentz GM.
-Infections of the lower genital tract: Vulva, vagina, cervix, toxic shock syndrome, HIV infections.
-In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
+Infections of the lower genital tract In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 2
+6th ed.
+Philadelphia, Pa: Mosby Elsevier; 2012:chap 23.

 Zeimet A, McBride DR, Basilan R, Roland WE, McCrary D, Hoonmo K. Infectious diseases.
 In: Rakel RE, ed.
 Textbook of Family Medicine.
 8th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 16.

-Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Susan Storck, MD, FACOG, Chief, Eastside Department of Obstetrics and Gynecology, Group Health Cooperative of Puget Sound, Bellevue, Washington; Clinical Teaching Faculty, Department of Obstetrics and Gynecology, University of Washington School of Medicine.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.